Your cart is empty!

 With has one of the world's largest and most colorful concentrations of petrified wood, multi-hued badlands of the Painted Desert, historic structures, archeological sites, and displays of 225 million year old fossils, this is a surprising land of scenic wonders and fascinating science. www.nps.gov/pefo/

-Situated in the rain shadow of the San Francisco Peaks, the area we now call Wupatiki National Monument was once home to the farmers and traders of the Anasazi and Sinagua people, or Hisatsinom, as their Hopi descendants call them.
+Situated in the rain shadow of the San Francisco Peaks, the area we now call Wupatki National Monument was once home to the farmers and traders of the Anasazi and Sinagua people, or Hisatsinom, as their Hopi descendants call them.
 The area is characterized by freestanding masonry pueblos by walking short trails that allow you a window into the past.
-The monument is the largest of the pueblos with approximately 85 rooms and is located behind the Wupatiki Visitor Center.
+The monument is the largest of the pueblos with approximately 85 rooms and is located behind the Wupatki Visitor Center.
 Open year-round. www.nps.gov/wupa/

 Walnut Canyon is a tranquil, pristine, stream-cut gorge, located seven miles east of Flagstaff on I-40.
 Hike down the paved trails that reveal the ancient cliff dwellings etched in the steep canyon walls where the Sinagua Indians lived.
 See displays of pottery and artifacts. www.nps.gov/waca/